Christmas with Penguin

 Domnica Radulescu won Romania's National Prize for Short Story Writing when she was just 17 but fled the country soon after to escape the Communist dictatorship of Nicolae Ceausescu.
 She is now a Full Professor in the Department of Romance Languages and Chair of the Women's Studies Program at Washington and Lee University.

-Neil Woods (Author) Neil Woods spent fourteen years (1993-2007) infiltrating drug gangs as an undercover policeman – befriending and gaining the trust of some of the most violent, unpredictable criminals in Britain.
+Neil Woods (Author, Reader) Neil Woods spent fourteen years (1993-2007) infiltrating drug gangs as an undercover police officer – befriending and gaining the trust of some of the most violent, unpredictable criminals in Britain.
 With the insight that can only come from having fought on its front lines, Neil came to see the true futility of the War on Drugs – that it demonises those who need help, and only empowers the very worst elements in society.
-Neil is a board member of the international organisation Law Enforcement Action Partnership (LEAP) in the USA, and Chair of the organisation in the U.K. Made up exclusively of law enforcement figures, LEAP campaigns for an end to the drug war, and for drug policy to be based on evidence.
-He’s a regular pundit on the subject of drugs and drug policy in the media, and starred in Channel 4 Drugs Live.
+Neil is on the board of LEAP (Law Enforcement Action Partnership) in the US and is the Chair of LEAP in the UK.
+LEAP is an organisation made up exclusively of law enforcement professionals, past and present, who campaign for drug law reforms.
+He has also starred in Channel 4 Drugs Live.
 J S Rafaeli (Author) J S Rafaeli is a writer and musician based in London.
 He is the author of 'Live at the Brixton Academy', and a frequent contributor to Vice

 Educated at Witwatersrand Medical School and the University of London, Yehudi Gordon went on to become one of the pioneers of active and water birth in the UK.
 He is an internationally respected figure and now runs the Birth Unit in North London which is widely recognised as the model for effective, alternative but integrated, safer birthing practice.